 Are they up to date?

-If those affected have not been in the job market for some time they can be particularly overwhelmed by how much it has changed since they last looked for work.
-It’s especially important therefore to work with a provider whose coaches are current in today’s job market and who can expertly guide their clients through making the most of online and social media in their job search.
+If those affected have not been in the job market for some time they can be particularly overwhelmed by how much it has changed since they last looked for work, coupled with the affect of the Covid-19 pandemic on the economy finding new employment is currently very challenging.
+It’s especially important therefore to work with a provider whose coaches are current in today’s job market and who can expertly guide their clients through making the most of their job search.

 How flexible are their outplacement programmes?